 - Every therapist is different – Make sure you find one that you feel comfortable with.
 To do this, rather than focusing on wondering whether or not the therapist is a match for you, focus on being yourself and saying what you feel like you need to say.
 It might take a few sessions before you make a decision.
 You can even discuss your feelings about the potential relationship towards the end of the session.
 Many therapists appreciate this.

 - After the session, think about how you feel.
 Remember, feelings of discomfort may arise and this is in part due to facing various problems.
 Avoidance might feel easier at times, but it will not help you work things out.
 Try not to be alarmed about this and even work hard to talk about it.
 That is what your therapist is there for – to listen, to provide advice, to be there when you need it.

 - Opening up – If there are certain subjects that you are not ready to talk about, you may want to indicate that this topic is a concern, but you would like to discuss it later.
 Keep in mind that confidentiality is a foundation of therapy, and opening up might be the best thing you could do for yourself.

-If you would like to find out more information about the family counseling Wheaton MD residents recommend from Lindsey Hoskins & Associates, LLC, please contact our office today.
+Don’t let worrying control your life.
+If you would like to find out more information about Maryland family counseling in Wheaton from Lindsey Hoskins & Associates, LLC, please contact our office today.